libgdx/libgdx.github.io/_pages/roadmap.md

    <tr>
      <td><h4>Welcome MobiVM, Goodbye MOE</h4>
-     <br>MobiVM has proved to be a worthy successor of RoboVM.
+     <br>MobiVM has proven to be a worthy successor of RoboVM.
 As a consequence, we are removing the MOE backend in favor of MobiVM.</td>
      <td>{% include status.html is='done' %}</td>
    </tr>